jasmith79/unit-testing-talk/README.md

 ## Wrapping up

 Testing is like flossing, or not eating junk food, or insert-task-you-know-you-should-do-but-probably-don't.
 Part of the reason I'm harping so hard on this is because almost everybody sees the benefits intellectually but then faces decisions in the trenches where the expedient thing isn't at all the best thing.
 It's a cultural thing: if we don't reinforce each other in maintaining good code habits, well, entropy is the default state of the system.
-More than most, this is an area where we can uplift each other to be better engineers, provide more value to our organization and our customers, and leave things in a better place than you found them.
+More than most, this is an area where we can uplift each other to be better engineers, provide more value to our organization and our customers, and leave things in a better place than you found them. **NOTE: tell Rod Johnson story**.

 Don't be the last guy that we all complain about who left us a mess to untangle.